calacademy-research/citations_finder/README.md

 These papers are then converted to txt files and scanned for custom phrases, each of which has an associated score (scores can be negative).

-These results are then presentd to the user, sorted from high to low scores.
+These results are then presented to the user, sorted from high to low scores.
 The results are scanned for taxonomic nomenclature and sorted into the appropriate collection.

 Finally, the human verified papers are exported into a directory, and a summary is exported to TSV.